CEDAC Media Limited Terms and Conditions

 (a) the Customer shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, the Supplier shall submit an invoice, which shall be payable by the Customer immediately on receipt;

-11.2 The Supplier shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.
+- The Supplier shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event and reserves the right to amend the terms and conditions of the Booking Order in the event of Force Majeure and the Services provided if necessary, for example change the date and/or venue of an event.

-(b) A notice or other communication shall be deemed to have been received: if delivered personally, when left at the address referred to in clause 12.2(a); if sent by pre-paid first class post or other next working day delivery service, at 9.00 am on the second Business Day after posting; if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed; or, if sent by by fax or e-mail, one Business Day after transmission.
+(b) A notice or other communication shall be deemed to have been received: if delivered personally, when left at the address referred to in clause 12.1(a); if sent by pre-paid first class post or other next working day delivery service, at 9.00 am on the second Business Day after posting; if delivered by commercial courier, on the date and at the time that the courier’s delivery receipt is signed; or, if sent by by email, one Business Day after transmission.

 (c) The provisions of this clause shall not apply to the service of any proceedings or other documents in any legal action.

-You acknowledge and agree that the Services that we provide to you as specified in this Booking Order shall be subject to the terms and conditions contained in the standard Terms and Conditions entered into between you and The Publishing Group Limited or subsidiary including the following companies TPG Media Limited, Guides & Brochures Limited, Every Investor, Property Wire, Quantum Leap, Company Refs, JD Financial Limited, Mortgage Introducer Limited, Bridging Introducer and Tech City Ventures Limited
+The signing of the Booking Order means that you acknowledge and agree that the Services that we provide to you as specified shall be subject to the terms and conditions contained in these standard Terms and Conditions entered into between you and CEDAC Media Limited or subsidiary including but not limited to the following companies Mortgage Introducer, Bridging Introducer and Specialist Finance Introducer.